-White Island eruption: Body recovery mission to begin at first light
+White Island eruption: Body recovery mission under way

-Police will today attempt to retrieve the bodies of eight people who remain on White Island after perishing in Monday's devastating eruption.
+Deputy Police Commissioner John Tims said just after 7am today that a blessing had been held at sea with representatives of the victims.

+"The family representatives are returning to the mainland and the operation to recover the eight bodies on the island has commenced."

-The retrieval operation will begin at first light.
+The retrieval operation began at first light.
 It follows days of growing frustration from grieving families at delays in emergency services returning to the island to collect their loved ones.

-Four days on from the disaster, eight people are confirmed dead, the youngest a 13-year-old Australian schoolboy.
+Four days on from the eruption disaster, eight people are confirmed dead, the youngest a 13-year-old Australian schoolboy.

 Nine others are still missing, presumed killed.
-The bodies of eight of them remain on the county's most active volcano.
+The bodies of eight of them remain on the country's most active volcano.

 Police briefed families last night about their plans for today's daring retrieval operation.